FACTBOX-Corporate tax breaks in play at U.S. 'cliff' and beyond

 * LAST IN, FIRST OUT (LIFO) ACCOUNTING - Obama has proposed repealing this accounting technique, used in some industries, especially oil and gas.
 Companies say this change would force them to revalue old inventory to higher prices.

 * CORPORATE TAX RATE - Obama agrees with much of the business community on one thing: The top 35-percent corporate tax rate should come down.
-Obama backs trimming it to 28 percent; many Republicans propose 25 percent.
+Obama backs trimming it to 28 percent; many Republicans propose going down to 25 percent.

 * MINIMUM OVERSEAS PROFITS TAX - The White House proposed a minimum tax on overseas profits and using the revenues to help companies investing in the United States.